advantaje/craft/README.md

 ### Getting Started
 1. Open your browser to **http://localhost:3000**
+2. **Start with the Home tab** to look up existing document information (optional)
-2. Choose a document section tab (Introduction, Background, Usage, Conclusion) or add a custom section with the **"+"** tab
+3. Choose a document section tab (Introduction, Background, Usage, Conclusion) or add a custom section with the **"+"** tab

+### Home Tab - Document Lookup
+**Purpose**: Retrieve existing document metadata before starting the workflow
+- Enter a **Document ID** in the input field
+- Click **"Lookup Document"** or press Enter to retrieve information
+- View document details including owner, lead, project info, dates, status, and more
+- **Success Indicator**: Green checkmark appears in Home tab when data is found
+- **Flexible Display**: Automatically handles any number of document fields

 ### 3-Step Workflow
 **Step 1: Notes**